 How Does Abilify Work?

-Abilify also works differently than many other SGAs.
-Other drugs in the class block chemical receptors in the brain for dopamine or serotonin to control symptoms.
+Abilify also works differently from many other SGAs.
+Other drugs in the class control symptoms by blocking chemical receptors in the brain for dopamine or serotonin.
 Aripiprazole works by either enhancing dopamine and serotonin levels or inhibiting them to keep a balance.
 Doctors call the drug a dopamine-serotonin system stabilizer.
 That effect makes it a useful tool to prescribe alongside other medications to enhance their effectiveness.

 Black Box Warnings